kalesachin/mern/README.md

-# This is a simple application - POC using below set of technologies:
+# This is a simple application for customer tracking making use of below technologies:
   * Node JS
   * Express
   * MongoDB